The Future of the AI Economy: Automation, Employment, and Economic Sustainability

 Each head performs the scaled Dot-Product Attention calculation using its projected Qi, Ki, Vi:

-Where dk is the dimension of the Ki vectors within each head.
+Where dis the dimension of the Ki vectors within each head.
 Each projection of Qi, Ki, Vi allows a head to focus on and learn from a different representation of the original input.
 By running these calculations in parallel the model can learn about different types of relationships within the sequence.

 4. Output and concatenation